Is a stipend considered earned income?

 Determine taxable amount

-Next, confirm if any portion of your stipend is tax-exempt.
-If you used the funds for qualified education expenses, such as tuition, fees, and required course materials, that portion may be exempt from taxes.
+If you receive a 1099-MISC, you'll be responsible for calculating and paying stipend taxes yourself.
+Confirm if any portion of your stipend is tax-exempt.
+If you used the funds for qualified education expenses, that portion may be exempt.
 Keep records of your expenses to substantiate the tax-free treatment.

 Include in gross income